Q: Who are you?

 Q. Do you do repairs for others?

 A: While this is a hobby for me, I do take on some repairs as my time allows.
 Be aware that while most parts are inexpensive, restoring an old radio is very labor-intensive.
-Contact me here.
+Contact me via email

 Q: Do you buy old radios?

 A: Sometimes.
 If you have a tube radio that is in nice condition, I may be interested.
-I am always looking for new old stock (NOS) parts, especially volume and tone controls.
-Contact me here.
+Contact me via email

 Q: Do you sell old radios?